oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 ### Summary

-Adding the functionality to import VMs and Templates that are already exist in setup, in fact this feature consist of changing the identifiers of a imported VM.
+Adding the functionality to import VMs and Templates that already exist in setup, in fact this feature consists of changing the identifiers of an imported VM/Template.

 ### Current status

 *   Design Stage
-*   Last updated date: Sun Feb Wed Nov 19 2012
+*   Last updated date: Sun Feb 19 2012

 #### Affected oVirt projects: